MehdiAdd/ebooks_java/README.md

 It's a desktop app developed with java.
 It represents an electronic library. it consists of two parts : backOffice and frontOffice.

-- FrontOffice: is designed for normal users. after login, they could whether navigate through all the available books, rate them or add some books into favorite as well.
+- FrontOffice: is designed for normal users. after the login, they could whether navigate through all the available books, rate them or add some books into favorite as well.
 - BackOffice: is the private part for the admin. in which he can manage the books, users and even visualize some statistics related to books.

 ## Installation & Configuration